We recognise that crime reduction and prevention is not the sole responsibility of the Police, but requires a partnership with the whole community.

 Safe Summer in the Bay positively impacting on the New Year's Eve crowds and behaviour, making New Year's Eve fun and safe.

-Working with the Schoolies Safety Response Working Group to deliver a safe environment for school leavers, that encourages respect for the community and a relaxed holiday for schoolies.
+Working with the Schoolies Safety Response Working Group to deliver a safe environment for school leavers, that encourages respect for the community and a relaxed holiday.

-This approach is documented in our Safer Community Compact 2016 - 2019 (link to download is on the right hand side of this page).
+This approach is documented in our Safer Community Compact 2016 - 2019.

 Council developed the Compact as an evidence-based plan that draws on statistical information to develop a crime profile.
 Through consultation with the Police, community stakeholders and local service providers, two priority crimes were identified for Byron Shire: